ykcchong/OpenSpliceAI/experiments/commands.md

 - will try a different multithreading method
 - actually just got rid of threads altogether

-[] errors detected (not present in 3 for some reason), seems to have overinflated prediction numbers, as well as wrong coordinates for essentially all of the genes
+[x] errors detected (not present in 3 for some reason), seems to have overinflated prediction numbers, as well as wrong coordinates for essentially all of the genes
 - likely not from multithreading as issue was present before it was implemented
-- i think its an issue with the batching process
+- i think its an issue with the batching process -> it was
--

 ## 3. full genome with toy annotation -> h5py file, smaller file
 spliceai-toolkit predict -m models/spliceai-mane/400nt/model_400nt_rs40.pt -o results/predict -f 400 -i data/ref_genome/homo_sapiens/GRCh38/GCF_000001405.40_GRCh38.p14_genomic.fna -a data/toy/human/test.gff -t 0.9 -D -p > results/predict/SpliceAI_5000_400/output.log 2> results/predict/SpliceAI_5000_400/error.log